LibrariesHacked/data-treaders/introduction-to-data/human-data-worksheet-1.md

 ## Questions

-1. What was the most recent item added to the catalogue?
+1. What was the most recent item added to the catalogue? (sort)
-2. How many different branches are there aongst us?
+2. All items in the City branch stand together (filter)
-3. Which is the category with the most number of items?
+3. How many classifications are there amongst us? (group by) 4.Which branch has had the most number of issues? (roll up)
-4. Which item has been borrowed the most?
+5. Which item has been borrowed the most? (sort)

 To do so, we need to understand the fundamentals of data analysis: Sort, Filter, Group by, Roll up, Count, and Unique Key.